AndyMc3000/ci-ms2-party-chef/testing.md

 1. “The website must detail the various menu's on offer, and the cost of food/drink items on each menu.”
       * The website shows 5 menu types in accordions on index.html - a Canapés menu, a Starters menu, a Main Course menu, a Desserts menu, and a Drinks menu.
 1. “The website must allow people to easily contact Party Chef to arrange a party planning consultation.”
-      * The website has a map which shows the contact details for all kitchens/offices where a customer can arrange a consultation.
+      * The website has a map which shows the contact details for all kitchens/offices.
 Each map location marker gives the address, email, and telephone number for a specific kitchen when clicked.
       * The website shows the contact details of the Party Chef head office - address, telephone and email.
       * The website highlights links to its social media channels.
       * The website allows a user to requat a quote by completing a form on the MyMenu modal.
       * The website allows a user to send a question or query via a contact form on contact.html.
 1. “The website must allow users to create their own menu from the items available, in order to get an idea of food/drinks costs for their party.”
       * The website allows user to pick items from the food & drink menus and add them to a 'MyMenu modal where they can calculate costs for their menu                   choices based on the quantity of guets that are attending their party.
-1. “The website must allow users to send a copy of their personal menu to an email address.
-A copy of this should also be sent to the business owner so they             can better understan what items users prefer.”
-      * This functionality was not included.
-It is listed as a future development.
 1. “The website must also allow users to request a quote, based on their menu, having supplied further relevant information about their event.
 The quote             request information should be sent by email to the business owner.
 A copy of the quote request should also be sent to the user.”
-      * The website allows a user to request a quote by ansering questions on a form on the MyMenu modal.
+      * The website allows a user to request a quote by answering questions on a form on the MyMenu modal.
 3. “The website must allow users to find contact details for their local kitchen/office using an interactive Google Map (offices are called a 'kitchens'             on the website).”
       * The website has a Google Map with custom markers.
 When clicked the InfoWindows display the contact details (address, email, and telephone number)                 for a specific kitchen/office.
 4. “The website must promote Party Chef's social media channels.”